tensorflow/community/rfcs/20201221-tfmot-compression-api.md

 This API is a standalone project that only depends on tensorflow.

 ### Engineering Impact
 TF-MOT team will maintain this API code.
-For the initial release, we publicize the WeightCompressionAlgorithm class that the algorithm developers have to inherit this class to implement their own compression algorithm, WrapperLayer methods to access original layer, And model clone based default converter functions for model developer to help them implement their own algorithm specific APIs.
+For the initial release, we publicize the `WeightCompressor` class that the algorithm developers have to inherit this class to implement their own compression algorithm, WrapperLayer methods to access original layer, And model clone based default converter functions for model developer to help them implement their own algorithm specific APIs.

 ### Platforms and Environments
 For initial release, we’ve targeted the TF 2.0 Keras model.
 After compressing the model, the compressed model can deploy to servers as TF model, mobile/embedded environments as TFLite model, and web as tf.js format.